-- All components in place October 1 - Power board measure all voltages O.K. - Configure GBTx0 using external I2C master (Bus Pirate) O.K. - Configure SAMPA chips through GBT link and GBT-SCA IN PROGRESS - Read out pedestal data in direct ADC mode (bypass DSP) - Input pulses into SAMPA with pulse generator card and read out data - Configure SAMPA to use DSP with zero suppression and read out data - Configure system with multiple front end cards (5) and read out data - Map front end card connectors to existing prototype GEM detector (800 channels) and read out data in continuous mode - Slow start learning how to use FELIX card with ALICE front end card
+- All components in place October 1 - Power board measure all voltages O.K. - Configure GBTx0 using external I2C master (Bus Pirate) O.K. - Configure SAMPA chips through GBT link and GBT-SCA O.K. - Read out pedestal data in direct ADC mode (bypass DSP) ACTIVE - Data successfully read out working to understand it - Input pulses into SAMPA with pulse generator card and read out data - Configure SAMPA to use DSP with zero suppression and read out data - Configure system with multiple front end cards (5) and read out data - Map front end card connectors to existing prototype GEM detector (800 channels) and read out data in continuous mode - Slow start trying to use FELIX card with ALICE front end card

-Problem:
+Problems:

-- Due to concerns of common mode effects in their TPC ALICE changed their plans and will read out the SAMPA in direct ADC mode (bypass DSP). - To keep the number of optical links to the CRU the same they reduced the SAMPA ADC sampling rate to 5 MHz and use the GBT link in wide frame mode (no forward error correction). - We can program the SAMPA chips to use the DSP and sample at 10 or 20 MHz, but the wide frame mode is hardwired into the front end card design by the mapping of the SAMPA E-links to the GBTx chips. - Although the FELIX configuration tools support the wide frame mode there are no firmware builds in the FELIX user repository that support it. - We have to modify the firmware ourselves. - Requested access to the FELIX firmware design repository at CERN - Waiting - Move to 'Plan B'
+- ALICE Front End Card hardwired to use GBT links in wide frame mode (NO forward error correction). - Although the FELIX configuration tools support the wide frame mode there are no firmware builds in the FELIX user repository that support it. - We have to modify the firmware ourselves. - Requested access to the FELIX firmware design repository at CERN - Waiting . . . . . . . . - Moved to 'Plan B'